dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Provides the expanded definitional content for "The Apex Skill: On-the-Fly Tooling" section of the Learn page.
   - **Tags:** learn, content, vibecoding, virtuosity, cognitive apprenticeship

+### A115 - GlobalLogic AI Micro-Pilot Proposal
+- **Description:** A proposal for a micro-pilot leveraging the Data Curation Environment (DCE) methodology to address the exponential growth of task complexity and reduce the cognitive burden on Task Leads by distilling massive project context.
+- **Tags:** proposal, ai, micro-pilot, consulting, context management, cognitive capital

 ## III.
 Design and Assets